Friedman - Robert Sarbacher Interview - 1983

 F: Were you guys talking about nuclear powered flight at that time?

-had certain ideas see, one of the problems today we
+ideas see, one of the problems today we really don't know

 S: But they wouldn't let me, they didn't believe me, well they believed me but he said hell that's a second order effect